The Flesh and the Fiends: Reception

-The film has been described alternately as a "box office disappointment," or a film which did "average business."
-It received mixed reviews upon its initial release; Variety praised Cushing's performance as a "most effective study in single-minded integrity which knits the film together admirably," while Film and Filmings Ian Moss criticized the film, writing "I can't understand anyone wishing to see this film voluntarily," and arguing that the script afforded the characters no depth."
+Film and Filmings Ian Moss criticized the film, writing "I can't understand anyone wishing to see this film voluntarily," and arguing that the script afforded the characters no depth.

 In recent years, it has enjoyed something of a stronger critical reappraisal as a cult film.
 Reviewing the 2001 DVD release by Image Entertainment, critic Glenn Erickson praised the acting as "first rate," and added, "The production values of The Flesh and the Fiends outshine the House of Hammer....
 The film is lacking in outright grue and gore but the tone is perfect."